zkilleb/express-logger/README.md

 `includeRes`: Boolean to determine whether to include the respone as part of the log.
 Defaults to true.

 `dateFormat`: String to determine how to format the dates for the logfile.
 [Any valid DayJs formatting option will work](https://day.js.org/docs/en/display/format).
 Will default to `MM-DD-YYYY T HH:mm:ss`.

+`outputFormat`: String name of desired file extension type of logfile. (e.g., .log, .txt).
+Extension will default to `.log` if no value is provided.

 **Example output**